paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     on the price of wheat, just as decisions not to purchase health insurance have on the price of insurance.
-Congress can therefore command that those not buying wheat do so, just as it argues here that it may command that those not 22       NATIONAL FEDERATION OF INDEPENDENT
+Congress can therefore command that those not buying wheat do so, just as it argues here that it may command that those not buying health insurance do so.
-                     BUSINESS v.
-SEBELIUS
-                     Opinion of ROBERTS, C. J.

-    buying health insurance do so.
 The farmer in Wickard was at least actively engaged in the production of wheat, and the Government could regulate that activity because of its effect on commerce.
 The Government’s theory here